-The plan has identified four main funding risks – longevity, interest rates, inflation and asset volatility – and seeks to manage intergenerational equity given these risks.
+The plan has identified three main funding risks – longevity risk, inflation risk and asset risk – and seeks to manage intergenerational equity given these risks.

 Teachers in Ontario live longer than the general Canadian population and their life expectancy continues to increase.
 It costs more to pay lifetime pensions when members live longer.
-Members are contributing to the plan for fewer years than in the 1990s, and their retirement periods are longer.
-The plan regularly updates its mortality assumptions (most recently for the January 1, 2015, valuation) and has adopted more innovative modelling to predict improvements in longevity, consistent with ongoing efforts by the actuarial profession in Canada, the United States and the United Kingdom.
+At the same time, members are contributing to the plan for fewer years than in the 1990s, and their retirement periods are longer.